 Day 10: Birding Kibale Forest National Park – Uganda

-After breakfast, we head once more into Kabale Forest looking for any species we may have missed the previous day.
-Our trip list needs will take us to either the Sebitoli section or the Kanyancu area.
+After breakfast, we head once more into Kabale forest looking for any species we may have missed the previous day.
 Here, we have chances of seeing the; Black-billed Turacco, Honey-guide Green-bul, Purple-headed Starling, Hairy-breasted Barbet, Green-throat-ed Sun-bird, Little Green Sun-bird, White-tailed Ant-thrush, Mountain Wagtail, Narrow-tailed Starling, Superb Sun-bird, Black and White Casqued Horn-bill, African Grey Parrot, Black Weaver, Speckled Tinker-bird, Long-crested Eagle, and many others.

 Day 11: Uganda Bird watching safari to Budongo forest.

 We take a long drive to Budongo, arriving late afternoon.
 If time allows, we may bird along the way at Busingiro section of Budongo Forest.Stay in Masindi Hotel or Court View Hotel for three nights.

 Day 12: Bird watching safari in Uganda – The Royal Mile.